 If the intern displayed promising skills, offer to act as a reference for future employment opportunities.
 You may even wish to write a letter they can keep on-hand or post a referral on LinkedIn.
 If you think there is a future opportunity for them at your company, keep in touch as they finish their studies.

-If your business needs help creating an internship program, talk to Tandem HR today for a free consultation.
+If your business needs help creating a stellar internship program, talk to Tandem HR today for a free consultation.
 Tandem HR is a Professional Employer Organization (PEO) in the Chicago area that assists hundreds of small and mid-sized businesses with creating exceptional workplaces.
 We also help clients save time and money while growing their business by taking on the administrative tasks associated with human resources, benefits, payroll, tax administration, regulatory compliance and risk management.

 For more information on Tandem HR or PEOs, visit TandemHR.com or call 630.928.0510.